mrmcsoftware/ShaderSearch/README.md

 ## Possible Improvements

-There are some things that could be improved (either by me or by someone else inclined to do so).
-One improvement would be to remove the reliance on **jQuery**.
+There are some things that could be improved (either by me or by someone else inclined to do so).  ~~One improvement would be to remove the reliance on **jQuery**.
 The hardest part would be to replace **getJSON** with the equivalent **AJAX** (XMLHttpRequest) code or even the fetch function.
-The rest would be easy.
+The rest would be easy.~~  I've made two versions that don't use jQuery.
+**`stoysearch-no-jquery.html`** uses fetch instead of .getJSON and **`stoysearch-no-jquery-no-fetch.html`** uses XMLHttpRequest instead of .getJSON or fetch (some browsers don't have fetch).

 You might notice that my javascript code isn't always consistent in how it does certain things.
 This is partly because I believe in reusing code I've already